Essential Winemakers of France

-Why I’m partial: Cru du Beaujolais wines are among the world’s most unique, and the versions from Château du Moulin-à-Vent are in a league all their own because of their robust texture, deep flavor and age-worthiness.
-I’ve had a love for their wines for two years now, but that love was recently elevated with a visit to their estate in Romanèche-Thorins.
+Why I’m partial: Cru Beaujolais wines are among the world’s most unique, and the versions from Château du Moulin-à-Vent are in a league all their own because of their robust texture, deep flavor and age-worthiness.
+I’ve had a love for their wines for three years now, but that love was recently elevated with a visit to their estate in Romanèche-Thorins.
 There, I met the father-and-son behind the operation — Jean-Jacques and Edouard Parinet — as well as their winemaker, Bryce Laffond.
-I came away from the visit with an altered perception of Cru du Beaujolais’ position on the wine spectrum: it so much broader than I believed.
+I came away from the visit with an altered perception of Cru Beaujolais’ position on the wine spectrum: it so much broader than I believed.
 I also discovered a new favorite bottling: the rare Clos de Londres, which they only make in exceptional vintages.
 Deeply perfumed with raspberries, hazelnuts and violets, it might fool you into thinking you are inhaling a Pinot Noir.
 But on the palate, it is something entirely different.

 As mentioned before, Château du Moulin-a-Vent is expanding into white wine territory with new acquisitions in Pouilly-Fuissé.
 They’re still hatching a plan on how specific these bottlings will be, but having had the honor of sampling three different terroir from the barrel, I can tell you they will be exciting wines to seek out (and likely more affordable than that Meursault you were considering).